binkley/kotlin-rational/README.md

 (See [_Always proper form_](#always-proper-form).)

 The code assumes rationals are in lowest terms (proper form).
 The `valueOf` factory method ensures this.
 However, you should usually use the `over` infix operator instead, _eg_, `1 over 2` or `2 over 1`.

 ### Negative values

-Canonical form of negative values for rational numbers depends on context.
+The canonical form of negative values for rational numbers depends on context.
 For this code, the denominator is always non-negative, and for values with `absoluteValue < 0`, the numerator is negative.

 ### Identity of constants